-9. Enter the following information to identify the external KMS and the required encryption keys.
+9. On the MarkLogic Server Admin Interface, on the cluster's Keystore tab, enter the following information to identify the external KMS and the required encryption keys into the External KMS tab fields.
 Add the appropriate encryption key ID to each field.